jcq/wedding/src/pages/faq/index.md

 ##### Where can I play pickleball?

-If Kathleen tricks you into leaving the celebration for a pickleball match, the nearest court is XXXX, only XXX mi away.
+If Kathleen tricks you into leaving the celebration for a pickleball match, it is a trap.
+However, the nearest court is XXXX, only XXX mi away.

-*If you have any other questions, please reach out to either JC or Megan, or email MiragliaQuirin2020@gmail.com*
+*If you have any other questions, please reach out to either JC or Megan, or email MiragliaQuirin2020@Igmail.com*